Accenture/mercury/benchmark/benchmark-server/README.md

 }
 ```

 Now you can run the benchmark client tests.
-Please refer to the benchmark-client sub-project's README file.
+Please refer to the benchmark-client subproject's README file.